Why are gatherings not recommended during the outbreak of COVID-19 ?

 As a result, many super-propagation events, in which the virus was transmitted by a super-propagator to many people, took place at large gatherings usually, but not exclusively indoors.

-If a large gathering is necessary, encourage exchanges outside, with respect for social distancing and the wearing of a mask or even a face shield!
+If a large gathering is necessary, favour your exchanges outside, with respect for physical distance and the wearing of a mask and/or even a visor!

 In Japan, many cases of contamination in epidemiological "outbreaks" or "clusters" took place in closed places: sports hall, restaurant boat, hospital, festivals where there were tents with minimal ventilation for eating.Nishiura, H., Oshitani, H., Kobayashi, T., Saito, T., Sunagawa, T., Matsui, T., ... & Suzuki, M. (2020).
 Closed environments facilitate secondary transmission of coronavirus disease 2019 (COVID-19). medRxiv.